 Should I Be Worried About My Baby’s Growth Spurts?

-Absolutely not.
 There is nothing to be worried about when your child is going through growth spurts.

 If anything, you should be excited that your baby is going through this major process of human growth.